+'''

 unsigned int string_length(char string)

 {

 unsigned int i;

 for(i=0;string[i];i++)

 ;

 return i;

 }

+'''

+Notes

+Notes

+Notes

+Notes

-The code presented in the previous slide is only one of the many possibilities of implementing the strlen() function.
+String Operations Notes The strlen() Implementation - a Comment The code presented in the previous slide is only one of the many possibilities of implementing the ${\tt strlen}()$ function.
 Its implementation that uses the pointers arithmetic is presented in the already mentioned book by Kernighan and Ritchie.
 Please notice, that the header of the for loop is the most important part of the function.

-String Operations The strncpy() Function

-The strncpy() function copies the content of its second argument to its first argument, but no more characters than it is given by the third argument.
+21 / 47 String Operations Notes The strncpy() Function The strncpy() function copies the content of its second argument to its first argument, but no more characters than it is given by the third argument.
 The maximal number of characters that can be stored in the first argument should be specified as the third argument of the function.
 It prevents storing some character outside the char array.
 Next are presented two implementations of the function with the names and the order of the first two parameters changed.

-The strncpy() Implementation - The First Version

-void string_copy(char source[], char destination[], int length) { int i = 0; while(length!=0 && source[i]!='\0') { destination[i]=source[i]; i++: length--; 3 destination[i]='0'; } void string_copy(char source, char destination, int { length) destination[length]='\0'; while((length)&&(destination++=source++)) ; }
+String Operations Notes The strncpy() Implementation - The First Version void string\copy(char source[], char destination[], int length) int i = 0; while(length!=0 && source[i]!='\0') { destination[i]=source[i]; length--; destination[i]='\0'; String Operations Notes Comment to the First Version of strncpy()

+The string is copied in the while loop, where its characters are read from the source array and stored in the destination array.
+The loop terminates when the value of the length parameter becomes zero or when the end of string character is read from the source array.
+After the loop terminates the aforementioned character must be stored in the i-th element of the destination array.

+The strncpy() Implementation - a Version That Uses the Pointers Arithmetic

+'''

+void string_copy(char source, char destination, int length) {

+destination[length]='\0';

+while((length--)&&(destination++=source++))

+;

+}

+'''